GabrielPora/InterviewProject/README.md

 • Finally, give the option to mark as Read Later, and give the ability to see these items later
 • You can choose the tech - there is no 1 right way.
 Keep it simple

-To run the project
+# To run the project
+# Note you need 2 terminals and docker installed

+# To Run API
+# Terminal 1
+# At root of project run the following in

+`npm install`

+# To build the project
-docker-compose -f docker-compose.yml up --build --remove-orphans docker-compose -f docker-compose.yml up --build docker-compose -f docker-compose.yml up
+`docker-compose -f docker-compose.yml up --build --remove-orphans`

+# To rerun project after been stopped
+`docker-compose -f docker-compose.yml up`

+# Note any .env changes will require a rebuild

 # To Run Client
+# Terminal 2

+Navigate to the directory
-`cd apps/client/my-github-client/package.json`
+`cd apps/client/my-github-client`
-Inside that directory, you can run several commands:

-  npm start
+where the file package.json is located.

+Run
+`npm install`

+Then run
+  `npm start`
-    Starts the development server.
+  To start the development server.

-  npm run build
-    Bundles the app into static files for production.

-  npm test
-    Starts the test runner.

-  npm run eject
-    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
-If you do this, you can’t go back!

-We suggest that you begin by typing:

-  cd my-github-client
-  npm start

-Happy hacking!
+# Note for the .env files
+Please note you need update the TOKEN is api.env file.
+The following variables are place holders for default DB.
+OWNER=GabrielPora
+REPOS=CodeWars

+# For crashes
+If api crashes.
+I added hotreloading to it. you just need to save any file and the api will hot reload.